yogurt-foundation/yogurt-css-documentation/docs/interactivity/resize.md

 ## Resize

-Utilities for controlling how an element can be resized.
+Utilities for manipulating how an element can be resized.

 ### Usage